LEADERS IN RESEARCH AND DEVELOPMENT: Nestlé's global Product Technology Centre for confectionery.

 New confectionery products are developed and existing ones are reformulated at the centre in the city of York, but it doesn’t end there.

 Nestlé Product Technology Centres have two roles.
 The first is to develop breakthrough technologies; building blocks that are the basis of new product development.
 New textures and flavours are created as well as improved nutritional profiles.

 The second is to deploy these technologies to the company’s operations.

 They can be used in Nestlé’s factories around the world to ensure its confectionery products are being produced in the safest and most effective way, while meeting the constantly changing needs of consumers.

-ACCELERATING CONFECTIONERY DEVELOPMENT: The expansion of the Product Technology Centre will speed up and diversify product development.
+ACCELERATING CONFECTIONERY DEVELOPMENT: The expansion of the centre will speed up and diversify product development.